Nanny Contract with Free Template

 Paid time off

-Include the amount of vacation time, sick time, paid holidays, and other paid time off as well as any stipulations to using this benefit.
-For example, if a family is giving a nanny two weeks off, they may ask their nanny to take one of those weeks when the family is also on vacation.
+Include the amount of vacation time, sick time, paid holidays, and other paid time off and any stipulations to using this benefit.
+For example, if a family gives a nanny two weeks off, they may ask their nanny to take one of those weeks when the family is also on vacation.

 Confidentiality clause

 Also called a non-disclosure agreement (NDA), a confidentiality clause will help protect your family’s privacy.
-You can indicate that your nanny can’t share photos of your children or information they learn about your family to any third party including on social media platforms.
+You can indicate that your nanny can’t share photos of your children or information they learn about your family with any third party, including on social media platforms.
 Or describe what they can and can’t share on social media.

 House rules

 Detail any house rules you want your nanny to follow.
 This can include no smoking and not having friends over.
-You can also specify discipline guidelines, dietary restrictions, rules you want your children to abide by as well as screen time and playdates.
+You can also specify discipline guidelines, dietary restrictions, rules you want your children to abide by, screen time, and playdates.

 Transportation

-Will your nanny transporting your children to/from school, activities, lessons, or for any other reason?
-If so, then detail how she’s expected to drive with children in the car like obeying all speed limits, no texting while driving, only talking on the phone when it’s hands-free (or not at all), and no other passengers when the children are in the car.
+Will your nanny transport your children to/from school, activities, lessons, or for any other reason?
+If so, then detail how she’s expected to drive with children in the car, like obeying all speed limits, no texting while driving, only talking on the phone when it’s hands-free (or not at all), and no other passengers when the children are in the car.

 It’s ideal if your nanny can drive a family car.
-That way the safety and maintenance of the car are in your hands.
-If not, then include other safety expectations such as driving a car that has passed inspection and securely accommodates car seats.
+That way, the safety and maintenance of the car are in your hands.
+If not, include other safety expectations, such as driving a vehicle that has passed inspection and securely accommodates car seats.
 Indicate the level of auto insurance coverage they need and ask for a copy of their insurance card.

 Nanny cameras

 While you legally don’t need to tell your nanny that you’ve installed a hidden camera in your home for video-only recordings (it may be illegal to record someone’s voice without their permission in your state), you may want to let them know of their existence.
-If you explain that you trust your nanny and that the use of the camera is for your peace of mind and child’s safety, then your nanny may find that reasonable.
-By telling them about the use of a nanny cam, you’re establishing honesty at the start of your professional relationship.
+If you explain that you trust your nanny and that using the camera is for your peace of mind and your child’s safety, then your nanny may find that reasonable.
+You establish honesty at the start of your professional relationship by telling them about using a nanny cam.

 Performance reviews

 Include a schedule for performance reviews.
 You may want to have more frequent reviews during their first year of employment and then annually after that.
 You could also indicate the criteria for receiving a raise or bonus.
 Use a performance review to look at your nanny contract and decide if it needs to be updated.
-You should make changes to the document when adjusting salary, benefits, work functions and duties, or anything else that pertains to the job.
+You should change the document when adjusting salary, benefits, work functions, duties, or anything else that pertains to the job.

 Time frame of employment